openmethane/openmethane-prior/README.md

 As part of the [OpenMethane](https://openmethane.org/) project, we have provided a domain file for a 10km grid over Australia.

-This file will be downloaded with the other layer inputs (see below) using the default configuration values.
+This file will be downloaded with the other layer inputs (see [Input Data](#input-data)) using the default configuration values.

 ### Clean outputs

-Delete all files in `intermediates` and `outputs` directory.
+These two commands are set up so that not all generated files have to be deleted manually Delete all files in the `intermediates` and `outputs` directory with

 ```
 make clean
 ```

-Delete all files in `intermediates`, `outputs`, and `inputs` directory.
+Or delete all files in `intermediates`, `outputs`, and `inputs` directory with

 ```
 make clean-all